pavelanni/python-vacation/docs/Python_vacation_day4.md

 "You said in your program you had to copy and paste some pieces of code several times.
 What did that code do?"

 "Don't you remember?"
 Erik tried to be patient.
 "I have three menus in my coffee shop program: one for base product, one for flavor, and one for topping.
-And in all three menus I have to do that garbage checking, number checking and all that."
+And in all three menus, I have to do that garbage checking, number checking and all that."

 "Okay," I said.
 "Why don't we create a function that will do all these boring things and call it three times?"